Quickly exit this site by pressing the Escape key Quick exit

 Volunteers in Kent visit the following stations:

-Each visit to a police station cell is undertaken by two volunteers who then submit a report to the OPCC.
+Each visit to a custody suite is undertaken by two volunteers who then submit a report to the OPCC.
 The information is monitored regularly by the PCC's staff and Kent Police to ensure any important issues are dealt with swiftly.

 ICVs are expected to visit custody suites, unannounced, to check on detainees’ welfare and report back to the PCC.
 This can be as often as once a month.
 In addition, ICVs attend training sessions, between two and four panel meetings a year, and an Annual General Meeting.
 The time commitment required is around three to five hours a month and all ICVs are asked to carry out at least one night-time visit a year (between 10pm and 6am).